 The promise (and reality) of social data.
 From tying together analytics systems to CRM integrations, marketers underestimated the complexity of social data initiatives.
 Organisationsmust recalculate the effort and resources needed to turn social data into a true—and unified—source of customer insights.

-SME Banking Club is an association of business bankers aimed to provide relevant information on what banks and financial companies are offering for entrepreneurs, micro-, small and medium enterprises (SMEs).
+SME Banking Club is an international networking platform of business bankers aimed to provide relevant information on what banks and financial companies are offering for entrepreneurs, micro-, small and medium enterprises (SMEs).

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.